KimKevin99/steganographyGroupProject/README.md

 # Budget Estimates: 4 in-class weeks

-# Risks and Contingency Plans: If we fall behind, it will be difficult to make up the necessary work.
-There is no back-up solution to this.
+# Risks and Contingency Plans: If we fall behind, we will have to do additional work at home.